-GNSS heavily relies on data quality sent from satellites, making it impracticable in GNSS-unfriendly areas, like indoors, in dense urban environments or in forests.
+GNSS heavily relies on the quality of data sent from satellites, making it impractical in GNSS-unfriendly areas, such as indoors, dense urban environments, or forests.
 In such environments, ultra-wideband (UWB) and other signal emitters~\cite{ito2014w} can be deployed for global localization.
 External markers and tags~\cite{olson2011apriltag} can also provide global position and orientation information for visual-aided localization.
-These methods rely on the distribution of external infrastructures and modifying the environments is often not desired.
-Using onboard sensors without environment modification is a more general solution for mobile robots.
-Visual images are informative-rich and are easily obtained from cameras.
-Early approaches use cameras to achieve global visual localization~\cite{lowry2015visual}.
-Global visual localization is a topic of significant relevance and has attracted lots of research interests~\cite{garg2021your}.
+These methods rely on the distribution of external infrastructures, and modifying the environment is often not desirable.
+Hence, using onboard sensors without environment modification is a more general solution for mobile robots.
+Visual images are information-rich and easily obtained from cameras.
+Early approaches use cameras to achieve global visual localization~\cite{lowry2015visual}, which is a topic of significant relevance and has attracted lots of research interest~\cite{garg2021your}.

-Light detection and ranging (LiDAR) sensors have been developed dramatically in the last 25 years.
-Early laser scanner only provides 2D laser points with low resolution and range~\cite{thrun2002probabilistic}.
-The development of sensor technology promoted LiDAR sensing from 2D to 3D, and from sparse to fairly dense point clouds.
-In the 2007 DARPA Urban Challenge, Velodyne HDL-64E sensor was mounted on five of the six automated vehicles that finished the race~\cite{buehler2009darpa}.
-LiDAR sensors are becoming standard equipment in the robotics community.
-LiDAR sensors directly provide distance measurements via emitting and receiving light.
-Compared to visual images from cameras, these long-range measurements are more robust to illumination and appearance changes, making global LiDAR localization more practicable in large-scale and ever-changing environments.
-This drives us to provide a comprehensive review of global localization using LiDAR sensors.
+Light detection and ranging (LiDAR) sensors have seen significant development in the last 25 years.
+Early laser scanners only provided 2D laser points with low resolution and range~\cite{thrun2002probabilistic}.
+The development of sensor technology has propelled LiDAR sensing from 2D to 3D and from sparse to relatively dense point clouds.
+In the 2007 DARPA Urban Challenge, the Velodyne HDL-64E sensor was mounted on five of the six automated vehicles that completed the race~\cite{buehler2009darpa}.
+LiDAR sensors are now becoming standard equipment in the robotics community.
+LiDAR sensors directly provide distance measurements by emitting and receiving light.
+Compared to visual images from cameras, these long-range measurements are more robust to illumination and appearance changes, making global LiDAR localization more practical in large-scale and constantly changing environments.
+This motivates us to provide a comprehensive review of global localization using LiDAR sensors.